xBlade58/smart-meter-platform-page/specification/3_Communication/overview.md

 The Concentrator MAY be concentrating in some usecases multiple SmartMeterAdapter's.
 In other usecases it MAY only connect to one SmartMeterAdapter.
 In the last case it is RECOMMENDED to use the same device to accomplish this tasks.

+The SmartMeterAdapter MUST publish to a publish subscribe architecture where mqtt SHOULD be used.
+The topic structure MUST look like `smartMeterMessage/[smartMeterId]/[specificTopic]`.

+To connect to the SmartMeterAdapter the Concentrator MUST subscribe to the topic `smartMeterMessage/*` in the publish subscribe service.

 ## Communication between Concentrator and Cloud

     +------------+   +-----+